-BMW is working on the mid-cycle update for its 3-Series which we’re expecting on the market late next year as a 2016 model.
-Over the weekend we brought you some new spy shots of the updated version of the sedan
+BMW is working on a mid-cycle update for its 3-Series which we’re expecting on the market late this year or early next, as a 2016 model.
+Recently we brought you some new spy shots of the updated version of the sedan

 , and now we have some new spy shots showing the updated 3-Series Sports Wagon (a 3-Series Touring in other markets).